Chapter Two - "The Surly Guard"

 |"Syra"||"The guard grins, and makes an obscene thrusting gesture with his spear."||"he apparently knows Syra"||--|

 The conversation of the surly guard is the Table of Surly Guard's Chatter.
 The default reply of the surly guard is "A shrug is your only reply."

 Instead of giving the bag of currants to the surly guard:

-remove the bag of currants from play;
+move the bag of currants to Limbo;

 say "'Hey, thanks!' says the guard, his face cracking into a broad smile.
 He seats himself in the guardhouse, and crams the currants into his mouth.
 When done, he belches contentedly, and leans lazily back against the wall.
 He waves his spear vaguely at the gate.
 'G'wan,' he says.
 'I didn't see a thing.'";